Gluten-Free Guide: Whistler

-This little cafe is 100% organic, plant-based and offers a few gluten-free options.
-There’s options for breakfast, lunch, juices, smoothies, and of course dessert.
+This little cafe is 100% organic, and plant-based and offers a few gluten-free options.
+There are options for breakfast, lunch, juices, smoothies, and of course dessert.
 I didn’t get a chance to eat breakfast or lunch, but the Buddha bowl and Pad Thai both sound really good!
 I did pick up a couple of dessert treats – the carrot cake bar and caramel date square.
-Both very good!
+Both are very good!

 Dubh Linn Gate

 They offer gluten-free buns for burgers and salad can be gluten-free too.